Irné Herbst: Harlequins

 On 5 May 2022, Herbst moved to England to join Harlequins in the Premiership Rugby ahead of the 2022-23 season.
-He made is debut in the opening round of the following season during a 40–31 victory over Newcastle Falcons.
+He made his debut in the opening round of the following season during a 40–31 victory over Newcastle Falcons.

 In December 2023, he scored his first two tries for the club in the same game during defeat to Toulouse in the group stages of the 2023–2024 Champions Cup.
 In March 2024, he controversially only served 7 minutes of a 10 minute sin-bin due to an officiating error during a 40–36 victory over Bath Rugby.
 Despite making an important tackle during the period of play where he had returned to the pitch early, the result was not overturned.
 The referees representative body for the RFU was forced to apologise following a complaint from Bath Head Coach Johann van Graan.

 In March 2025, Harlequins announced that he would be leaving the club at the end of the season to join French Top 14 side CA Brive.